sydsailors/datfun-07-ml/README.md

 - Git add / commit / push your changes to GitHub.

 ### Predict Average High Temperature in NYC in January (Part 2)
+Use Linear Regression on Average High Temperatures in NYC in January
 - Add to your notebook as you work through the process.
 Add a Markdown cell with a second-level heading named Part 2 - Prediction.
 Use third-level Markdown headings for each section listed below.
 Copy and paste the section heading, and add a ### space before each.
   - Section 1 - Data Acquisition
     - Follow the instructions to load NY City January high temperature from a csv file into a DataFrame.